golden73/magic-square/README.md

 and puzzle-solving.

 How-To-Play: Rules
+For the 3x3 - magic square
-- A number is given at the center "5".
+- A number is given at the center.
-- You are suppose to place numbers 1 to 9.
+- You are suppose to place numbers.
 - Each row, column and diagonal should sum up to 15.